kmcminn/hipchat-cli/README.md

     -n              Trigger notification for people in the room -l              Instead of posting a message, give a list of rooms -m <MESSAGE>    Message string to post, overrides <stdin>
-    -o <HOST>       API host, defaults to api.hipchat.com -c <COLOR>      Message color (yellow, red, green, purple or random - default: yellow)
+    -s <SUMMARY>    Optional Summary to append to message text -p <PRESUMMARY> Optioanl Summary to prepend to message text -o <HOST>       API host, defaults to api.hipchat.com -c <COLOR>      Message color (yellow, red, green, purple or random - default: yellow) -k <TRUNcATE>   Truncate the MESSAGE length to INT. does not affect SUMMARY or PRESUMMARY

     ENV VARIABLES
     HIPCHAT_API_TOKEN   Will be used instead of -t if set

 [hc]: http://www.hipchat.com